From fighting cancer to fostering children to loving life

 This is our new challenge.
 Our new what’s next.
 Last fall of 2018, Jon and I took the plunge to officially become licensed foster parents.
 We wanted to open up our home to children who need temporary parents, and we pray one day we will become a permanent parent to one of our foster children.

 Whether we are placed with a child for 12 hours, 12 days, or even for a lifetime, our goal is to show these children how loved they are and the grace.
 Is it hard?
 Of course.
 Is it worth it though?
 100% yes.
-But as of right now, we are loving life with our little foster daughter that was placed in our care in December who has brought so much light and joy into our home.
+But as of right now, we are loving life with our two littles that were placed in our care who have brought so much light and joy into our home.
 Oh, and craziness.
 Can’t forget about that part!

 our foster journey »